Contributor

 Daniel K. Williams

-Daniel K. Williams teaches American history at Ashland University and is the author of The Politics of the Cross: A Christian Alternative to Partisanship.
-He is currently writing a history of Protestant Christian apologetics that is under contract with Oxford University Press.
+Daniel K. Williams teaches American history at Ashland University and is the author of multiple books, including The Politics of the Cross: A Christian Alternative to Partisanship and The Search for a Rational Faith: Reason and Belief in the History of American Christianity.

 Daniel K. WilliamsBook Reviews